 Adding a Task

 By default, the task is set to "Update this Record".
-However, you can change this action to "Send a Custom Email for Each Record" instead.
+However, you can change this action to "Send a custom email" instead.

 Editing Email Rules in Tasks